-The contents of this report relate only to the matters which have come to our attention, which we believe need to be reported to you as part of our audit planning process.
-It is not a comprehensive record of all the relevant matters, which may be subject to change, and in particular we cannot be held responsible to you for reporting all of the risks which may affect the Council or all weaknesses in your internal controls.
-This report has been prepared solely for your benefit and should not be quoted in whole or in part without our prior written consent.
-We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report was not prepared for, nor intended for, any other purpose.
+Section Page The contents of this report relate only to the 1.
+Headlines 3 matters which have come to our attention, which we believe need to be reported to you 2.
+Financial statements 5 as part of our audit planning process.
+It is 3.
+Value for money arrangements 19 not a comprehensive record of all the relevant matters, which may be subject to 4.
+Independence and ethics 21 change, and in particular we cannot be held responsible to you for reporting all of the Appendices risks which may affect the Council or all weaknesses in your internal controls.
+This A. Action plan 23 report has been prepared solely for your benefit and should not be quoted in whole or B. Follow up of prior year recommendations 24 in part without our prior written consent.
+We C. Audit adjustments 25 do not accept any responsibility for any loss D. Fees 29 occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report was